What is the Arizona Promise Program?

 - After submitting a university admission application and the FAFSA, there is no separate application needed for the Arizona Promise Program.
 Eligible students automatically receive funding through the program, ensuring the cost of in-state tuition, and mandatory and program fees are covered.

-- The board and the universities are launching a statewide awareness campaign to encourage additional students who qualify for the program to enroll in fall 2022.
+- The board and the universities are encouraging additional students who qualify for the program to enroll through a statewide awareness campaign.